ckigenk/Journal_article_finder/README.md

 * Clone this repo
 * Open journal_article_scrapper.py and:
     * Replace the PATH with the actual path for your chrome web driver
-    * Save and run program
+    * Save and run the program